Buses in Helsinki: Trunk, minibus and U lines

 Most buses in the HSL area run on the same principle.
 Most are blue at the front and white at the back, and carry multiple logos of both HSL and the actual operator of the bus.
 Electric buses also carry a cable and plug decal on each side.
 Boarding is through the front door only, where you show your ticket to the driver or card reader.
+Generally, buses do not stop at every bus stop, to speed up journey times and to improve fuel efficiency; thus passengers waiting at a stop are expected to hail an approaching bus by waving.

-Buses that operate on trunk lines, however, are orange at the front, instead of blue.
+Buses that operate on trunk lines, are orange at the front, instead of blue.
 Card readers are also provided at the middle doors (and rear doors on articulated buses), through which you may also board.
 These buses therefore work on a proof-of-payment system, like rail-based transport in the HSL area.
-They also do not stop at every bus stop, to speed up journey times, and they can run as frequently as every 6 minutes during the peak.
-Nowadays, most run until 2:00, with some running around the clock.
+These buses can run as frequently as every 6 minutes during the peak; nowadays, most run until 2:00, with some running around the clock.

 Not all areas have the traffic or road space to accommodate full-size buses.
-Therefore, some bus lines, like the 15 in Salmisaari or the 167 in Kauklahti, are run with smaller minibuses.
+Therefore, some bus lines, like the 26 in Salmisaari or the 167 in Kauklahti, are run with smaller minibuses.
 These have a similar colour scheme to, and work on the same principle as normal HSL buses.
 These typically have around 15 seats.
 These same minibuses also run neighbourhood lines.
 These go up much smaller residential streets, utilising tight turning circles, and can stop anywhere on a road, as long as it is safe to do so.

-U lines are normal long-distance buses or coaches that terminate in the HSL area, but also extend far outside it, to Hanko, Karis, Karkkila, Bromarv, Inkoo, Lohja, Nurmijärvi, Mäntsälä and Porvoo.
+U lines are normal long-distance buses or coaches that terminate in the HSL area, but also extend far outside it, to Hanko, Karis, Karkkila, Bromarv, Ingå, Lohja, Nurmijärvi, Mäntsälä and Porvoo.
 The timetables and routes are decided by the operators of the route, usually Pohjolan Liikenne, Salon Tilausmatkat, Korsisaari or Pohjolan Liikenne, and/or the Centre for Economic Development, Transport and the Environment (Finnish: ELY-keskus).
 HSL tickets are accepted on these buses within the HSL area only.
 The operator's own tickets are accepted along the entire route.